 Prior to joining the firm, she clerked for the Honorable Vaughn R. Walker of the United States District Court for the Northern District of California.

-Katharine is a member of the State Bars of California and Illinois.
-She is also a member of the Bar Association of San Francisco and the Edward J. McFetridge American Inn of Court.
+Katharine is a member of the State Bars of California and Illinois and the Bar Association of San Francisco.
+From 2015-2018, she was a member of the Edward J. McFetridge American Inn of Court.
+Katharine chairs the firm’s pro bono committee and has an active pro bono practice.

 Obtained seven-figure verdict in a five-day breach-of-contract trial on behalf of former CEO of a major construction firm.